Csoncso/Csoncso/README.md

 # Hi there! 👋

 I'm a **Computer Science student** specializing in **Cloud service technologies and IT security**.
-Passionate about **tinkering with operating systems, backend services and working with harware**, but I also love building user applications through web development.
+Passionate about **tinkering with operating systems, backend services and working with hardware**, but I also love building user applications through web development.

 ## Technologies & Interests: